A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 Third Course – Le Plat Principal

-Poultry is definitely the favourite meat here, and where we are in the Charente, a popular one is Canard (duck).
+Poultry is definitely the favorite meat here, and in the Charente, a popular choice is Canard (duck).

 If you don’t have a large number of guests, then you’ll often see a smaller bird, such as chapon (capon – roast chicken) or caille (quail).